0370 1500 100

 Send us an email

-I am regularly instructed by the Official Solicitor to act on behalf of vulnerable adults in the Court of Protection in relation to health and welfare matters including deprivation of liberty and disputes about contact and residence.
+I am regularly instructed by the Official Solicitor and other parties to act on behalf of vulnerable adults in the Court of Protection in relation to health and welfare matters, including deprivation of liberty and disputes about contact and residence.

 “It is astonishing that hospitals would undergo such an important decision over life or death without consulting the patient or their family members.